SimeonGriggs/sanity-remix-template/README.md

 Powered by [@sanity/ui](https://www.sanity.io/ui)

-Creating "decorated" inputs has never been easier than in Sanity Studio v3. `./app/sanity/components/Duration.tsx` is a 13-line example where a `number` field type to store duration as seconds can also be visualised in minutes.
+Creating "decorated" inputs has never been easier than in Sanity Studio v3. `./app/sanity/components/Duration.tsx` is a 13-line example where a `number` field type to store duration as seconds can also be visualized in minutes.
 Minimal developer effort, maximum author impact.

 ### Sanity Client mutation